Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 Attracted by the bird’s bright eyes, Geirrod looked carefully at it and concluded that it was no real bird but a god in disguise.

-As he was unable to force him to speak, he locked him in a cage for three months without food.
+As he could not force him to speak, he locked him in a cage for three months without food.

-"You can only be free if Thor comes here without his hammer, without his belt of strength and his magic wand.”
+"You can only be free if Thor comes here without his hammer, belt of strength, and magic wand."

-Conquered by thirst and hunger, Loki was ready to reveal his identity, and obtained his release.
+Conquered by thirst and hunger, Loki was ready to reveal his identity and obtain his release.
 He had not much choice.

 “Let me go,” said Loki, “and I’ll convince Thor to come to you, I promise.”